 The entrance to the viewing gallery created a kind of picture frame in which the tree changed position and which people entered and left.
 Some people would stride purposefully across the room, barely giving the tree a glance.
 Others would stop and pause, wondering what they were supposed to be looking at, and then suddenly notice the tree’s movement.

 As I was lying there in one of the viewing galleries, the minimalist nature of the installation led me to imagine I was travelling in a spaceship, with the rooms in the pavilion being a rest area designed to give crew members and passengers a little reminder of something real and natural from Earth.
 In the context of this imagined scenario, the whole installation seemed like a kind of environmental warning—a warning of a future where solitary trees revolving aimlessly in plain white rooms were all that was left to remind us of Earth’s great forests.
+I don’t think this is the interpretation the artist had in mind, though.

 Return to Artjouer’s Gallery of Artists